gbgabiola/notes/quotes.md

 > "Throughout the history of the human race, few things have been more profitable than selling both the poison and the cure."

 > "History will be kind to me for I intend to write it." - Winston S. Churchill

+> "Do not fear to be eccentric in opinion, for every opinion now accepted was once eccentric." - Bertrand Russell

 ## War